Being Socially Awkward.

 Have you ever noticed the way other people walk away from a conversation on a joke?
 They are both (or all) laughing and it seems like such a natural way to part ways and go about their day.
 Me?
 I never know how to end a conversation (which is another reason why I rarely start them) and as soon as I’m out of sight, I’m mumbling to myself or counting touches on the door handle trying to get my latest interaction out of my head.
 I wasn’t good enough, normal enough and I looked like an idiot.

 Whereas with me, my focus is totally on my visitor.
-I sit there really awkwardly fretting over how to make things go smoothly and really trying to just have a normal conversation which then leads to the awkwardness I’m trying to avoid.
+I sit there being socially awkward, fretting over how to make things go smoothly, and really trying to just have a normal conversation which then leads to the awkwardness I’m trying to avoid.
 I’m so focused on trying to be relaxed that I end up being the complete opposite.

 I marvel at the way people say hello to each other on the street and then carry on the conversation in such a natural way.
 They will ask if the other person got their car fixed in the end, or ask how their mother is.